Lin2907/ITI-Shop/README.md

 <br>

 ### Product Detail Page
 On the product detail page, users can view the product's image, name, price, rating, and detailed description.
 Logged-in users have the option to add the item to their wishlist, after which the wishlist button is disabled.
 A material toggle button reveals the product's materials if provided.
+It also includes additional product attributes, the fit and care instructions, providing users with additional information about the product's fit and maintenance.
 The page also features a "Similar and Matching Products" section, showcasing the same products in different colors or related items.
 Additionally, there's an "Add Review" section where users can write reviews and rate the product.
 Logged-in users can edit or delete their own reviews for more control over their feedback.
    <br>
    <br>
 <img src= "media/screenshots/product-detail-page.png" alt= "Product details page">